Top 30 Best CRPGs Ever

 Baldur's Gate was and is a benchmark for story-driven role-playing games.
-In my opinion, BG 1 & 2 really only compete with the Fallout (1 & 2) games for the top spot in isometric RPG history.
+In my opinion, BG 1 and 2 really only compete with the Fallout 1 and 2 for the top spot in isometric RPG history.

-The characters in Baldur's Gate are as living and breathing as a couple of dozen pixels have ever been.
-Moreover the game draws from the intricate lore of the Forgotten Realms setting to add even more depth.
+The characters in Baldur's Gate live and breathe as much as a couple of dozen pixels can.
+Moreover, the game draws from the intricate lore of the Forgotten Realms setting to add even more depth.

 What makes it even better is that you get to keep and evolve the same characters throughout the subsequent games in the series, via the first expansion Tales of the Sword Coast, to Baldur's Gate II and the concluding Throne of Bhaal.

-Trivia: Don't mix up the original Baldur's Gate 1 & 2 with the later, console-based Dark Alliance spinoffs, which are just unoriginal hack-n-slash action RPGs.
+Trivia: Don't mix up the original Baldur's Gate 1 and 2 with the later, console-based Dark Alliance spinoffs, which are just unoriginal hack-n-slash action RPGs.

 9. Final Fantasy VII (1998)

-At the time, this was one of few Japanese RPGs to even reach the PC, and could have been even better had Square made an effort to improve upon the original to take advantage of the (by then) much more capable PC hardware.
+At the time, this was one of few Japanese RPGs to even reach the PC.
+It could have been even better had Square Enix made an effort to improve upon the original and take advantage of the (by then) much more capable PC hardware.

 10. Planescape: Torment (1999)